Lennie Gallant: Career

 He performed at the Vancouver Winter Olympic Games, including a performance at BC Place during the medal ceremonies.
 He represented the East Coast of Canada at "Canada Day in London" in Trafalgar Square on 1 July 2011 in the largest Canada Day celebration outside Canada's borders.

+He is an international touring artist and his songs have been covered by many artists.
+He has shared the stage with several orchestras and with performers such as Jimmy Buffett and David Foster and his band.
+Lennie struck up a friendship with Jimmy and has two co-writes on Jimmy's last album, and was invited to sing on it as a featured artist.

-Gallant has toured North America and in Europe with his band in acoustic settings and with symphony orchestras.
-He has performed his compositions at songwriter events in Nashville, London, and Texas.
-A number of musicians have recorded his songs internationally, including Jimmy Buffett, who recorded Lennie Gallant's song "Mademoiselle Voulez Vous Danser".
+A number of musicians have recorded his songs internationally, including Jimmy Buffett, who recorded Lennie Gallant's song Mademoiselle Voulez Vous Danser.
 Artists who have performed his songs include Tara MacLean, Matt Minglewood, Roy Bailey, Sabia, Priscilla Herdman, Delvina Bernard – Four The Moment, and Measha Brueggergosman.
+He and partner Patricia Richard also record and perform as the popular Francophone duo, Sirène et Matelot (sireneetmatelot.com).